Upcoming State and Local Air Quality Awareness

 To be added to the 2014 Air Quality Awareness Week list of events, please contact Debra Lee at email@example.com.

-Clean Air Fair: This is the 13th annual event, which is free to all exhibitors and visitors, and will be held on Thursday, May 1st, in Downtown Tampa, FL from 11:30-1:30pm.
+Clean Air Fair: The Environmental Protection Commission of Hillsborough County hosts the 13th annual event, which is free to all exhibitors and visitors, and will be held on Thursday, May 1st, in Downtown Tampa, FL from 11:30-1:30pm.
 The fair will be held in the open-air Poe Plaza.
 It aims to promote a healthy environment through educating the public on air quality and state of the environment, and also seeks to recognize and promote environmentally-conscious organizations and companies for the great strides they make in the community.
 The FREE lunchtime event will include a variety of environmental and community exhibitors, along with health information, complimentary refreshments and food items, prize drawings and live music.

 Illinois Partners for Clean Air has organized activities to be implemented in the Chicago area by local businesses, as well as at the state headquarters of the IL EPA.
 Plans include a brownbag lunch with a movie and slideshow presentation, incentives to sign-up for AQ forecasts through EnviroFlash, and plenty of giveaways for other events. http://www.cleantheair.org/air-quality-information/air-quality-awareness-week-april-28-may-2-2014.

 For citizens in the Chicago area, IL PFCA has created an air quality quiz to test the entrant’s AQ IQ and have a chance to win MLB tickets.
 Citizens can play via our Facebook page.